mmarkdown/mmark/Syntax.md

   elements and we need to trigger *that* scan from the parser.
 * Including files in lists requires a empty line to be present in the list item; otherwise Mmark will only assume inline elements and not parse the includes (which are block level elements).
-* If you *don't* use [Block Level Attributes](#block-level-attributes) a document written in Mmark should translate to valid HTML5, RFC7991 XML and RFC7749 XML.
-Block Level Attributes add out specific modifiers to the markdown document making it more tailored for a single output format.
 * A bibliography is *only added* if a `{backmatter}` has been specified, because we need to add just before that point.
 * Intra-work emphasis is enabled so a string like `SSH_MSG_KEXECDH_REPLY` is interpreted as